 .
 The list is fully searchable through the two search engines found on the Search

-receives no government or other funding and relies solely on donations. if you like what you see and wish to help, please make a donation to us through our PayPal link below.
+receives no government or other funding and relies solely on donations.
+If you find the resources on the site helpful, it would be appreciated if you would make a donation to us through our PayPal link below to assist with the running costs.
 Thank you

 There is now a restricted part of the Aspals

 Introducing this change was not a decision taken lightly but, in spite of over 200,000 hits a year to the site, our revenues from donations have fallen far short of our running costs, so we had to do something to keep the site afloat.
-Nevertheless, the majority of information remains free, as do the all-important case summaries.
-However, the password restricted directory, accessed either by linking to specific items that are stored on our site, or by accessing the directory at this link
+Nevertheless, the majority of information remains free.
+There is also a selection of case headlines, setting out the principal points arising.
+However, the password restricted directory, viewable at this link

 , contains many additional documents which are either home produced or